-Return fraud is an act of theft abusing a retailer’s return policy in one way or another.
-It is a form of friendly fraud in the sense that a purchase is made in a dishonest matter, where the actual motive is to secure a profit from some sort of theft.
-Within Ecommerce, this most commonly includes stolen credit cards or false claims regarding delivery.
+Return fraud is an act of theft that abuses a retailer’s returns policy in one way or another.
+It is a form of friendly fraud in the sense that a purchase is made by a legitimate shopper albeit in a dishonest matter, where the actual motive is to secure a profit from some sort of theft.
+Within ecommerce, this most commonly includes stolen credit cards or false claims regarding delivery.

-There’s no way around it: accepting returns is a primordial way of engaging with your buyers.
+There’s no way around it: Accepting returns is a fundamental way of engaging with your buyers.
 It turns shoppers into long-term customers, grows loyalty, and boosts your brand reputation online.

-And while a lax return policy works wonders for giant retailers like Amazon, Etsy or Ebay, it’s the smaller e-tailers who have to bear the brunt when things go wrong: especially with the growing problem of return fraud.
+And while a lax return policy works wonders for giant retailers like Amazon, Etsy or eBay, it’s the smaller e-tailers who have to bear the brunt when things go wrong, especially so with the growing problem of return fraud.

-In this post, we’ll see why it’s the dirty secret giant companies want to hide from their sellers, and the kind of tools you’ll need to prevent it.
+In this post, we’ll see why this is the dirty secret giant companies want to hide from their sellers, and the kind of tools you’ll need to prevent it.

 Return fraud exists on a wide spectrum, ranging from honest shopper mistakes to malicious operations on a large scale by organized crime rings.
 Here is what a fraudulent return might look like:

-- Wardrobing, or free renting: When shoppers buy items with the intention of using them once and returning them later.
-Often seen as a victimless crime, and one-fifth of UK shoppers admit to having done it.
+- Wardrobing or free renting: When shoppers buy items with the intention of using them once and returning them later.
+It is often seen by consumers as a victimless crime, and one-fifth of UK shoppers admit to having done it.

 - Opportunistic: Not all return fraud is pre-planned.
 Some buyers will sometimes select the wrong reason for a return, unaware that it will affect the seller.
 They may do it after changing their mind, or to protest a seller’s policy.
 Buyers sometimes request a refund if the delivery is delayed (and then conveniently forget about it).

-- Seller sabotage: In the cut-throat FBA world, for instance, unscrupulous sellers have no qualms about buying all the items from a competitor, and sending them back as late as possible to deplete an inventory.
-Some will even return a counterfeit item in the original packaging, and mark it as such.
+- Seller sabotage: In the cut-throat world of online marketplaces – FBA, for instance – unscrupulous sellers have no qualms about buying all the items from a competitor, and sending them back as late as possible in an effort to deplete an inventory.
+Some will even return a counterfeit item in the original packaging, claiming they were sold counterfeit goods by you.
 This could trigger an account suspension, which would end your business.

 - Deliberate fraud: This is effectively a return scam, where the buyer will try to get the merchandise for free.
-They create multiple accounts, purchase items, and return the packages empty before reselling their loot elsewhere.
+One way to do this sees them create multiple accounts, purchase items, and return the packages empty before reselling their loot elsewhere.

-- Bricking: Typical with electronic devices, it’s returning an item after stripping it from valuable parts, re-selling them for profit and pocketing the refund fee.
+- Bricking: Typical with electronic devices, bricking is returning an item after stripping it from valuable parts, re-selling them for profit and pocketing the refund fee.

-- Empty box fraud: Connected to the infamous “double dipping” form of refund fraud, bad customers will claim that they have received an empty box instead of the merchandise and claim a refund, hurting the seller in the process.
+- Empty box fraud: Connected to the infamous “double dipping” form of refund fraud, empty box fraud sees bad customers claim that they have received an empty box instead of the merchandise and claim a refund, hurting the seller in the process.